Mariana Stephens, MPH

 As Deputy Director, Mariana provides strategic leadership and technical direction for the CWW program.
 Mariana is responsible for overall management, implementation, personnel budget, and financial oversight of the program.
 Before joining the CWW team, Mariana worked with the NTD Support Center (NTD-SC) providing strategic planning and directed the development and implementation of complex, multi-institutional operational research programs.
 Her focus was on targeting the special challenges of national NTD programs supported by USAID and providing a rapid research response to these programs.
 Mariana is also an active member of the Center for Global Safe Water, Sanitation, and Hygiene (CGSW) at Emory University.
 The mission of the CGSW is to enable organizations and communities to provide safe, effective, and sustainable drinking water and effective and sustainable sanitation and hygiene improvements.

 Prior to joining the NTD-SC, Mariana has worked with CARE, World Vision International, and Habitat for Humanity International in various technical areas focused on WASH, maternal and child health, food security and nutrition, embracing program design, and monitoring and evaluation.
-She began her career in the Democratic Republic of Congo and Mali serving as a Peace Corps Volunteer in the late 1980s.
+She began her career in the Democratic Republic of Congo and Mali serving as a Peace Corps Volunteer in the early 1990’s.
 Mariana holds a master’s degree in public health and a bachelor’s degree in environmental design.